What great followers know NOT to do 🙅♀️

 Some Love for our Followers ❤️

-In many ways, following is an under appreciated skill.
+In many ways, following is an under-appreciated skill.

 I've even witnessed ballroom teachers give detailed intrusions to leaders and tell their partners to "just follow".